OpenPI2.0: An Improved Dataset for Entity Tracking in Texts: Acknowledgements

 \section{Acknowledgements}

-We thank Yash Kumar Lal for providing insights into model performance.
-This work is supported in part by the DARPA KAIROS Program (contract FA8750-19-2-1004), the DARPA LwLL Program (contract FA8750-19-2-0201), the Office of the Director of National Intelligence (ODNI) via the IARPA HIATUS Program (contract 2022-22072200005), the NSF (Award 1928631), and gifts from Roblox and Salesforce.
+We thank Yash Kumar Lal for providing insights into model performance, and Peter Clark for help with presentation of this paper.
+This work is supported in part by the DARPA KAIROS Program (contract FA8750-19-2-1004), AFRL (contract FA8750-23-C-0507), the Office of the Director of National Intelligence (ODNI) via the IARPA HIATUS Program (contract 2022-22072200005), the NSF (Award 1928631), and gifts from Roblox and Salesforce.
 Approved for Public Release, Distribution Unlimited.
-The views and conclusions contained herein are those of the authors and should not be interpreted as necessarily representing the official policies, either expressed or implied, of DARPA, ODNI, IARPA, NSF, the U.S. Government, or of Roblox or Salesforce.
+The views and conclusions contained herein are those of the authors and should not be interpreted as necessarily representing the official policies, either expressed or implied, of DARPA, ODNI, IARPA, NSF, AFRL, the U.S. Government, or of Roblox or Salesforce.
 The U.S. Government is authorized to reproduce and distribute reprints for governmental purposes notwithstanding any copyright annotation therein.